usds/justice40-tool/data/data-pipeline/README.md

 Each run can take a while to build the whole environment.
-If you'd like to save time, you can use the previously built environment by running `poetry run tox -e lint` which will drastically speed up the process.
+If you'd like to save time, you can use the previously built environment by running `poetry run tox -e lint` which will drastically speed up the linting process.

 ### Configuring pre-commit hooks

 To promote consistent code style and quality, we use git pre-commit hooks to automatically lint and reformat our code before every commit we make to the codebase.
-Pre-commit hooks are defined in
+Pre-commit hooks are defined in the file
 <!-- markdown-link-check-disable -->
 [`.pre-commit-config.yaml`](../.pre-commit-config.yaml).
 <!-- markdown-link-check-enable -->